 Scattered around Exeter were other rather similar halls of residence in their own large grounds.
-I believe that they were all bigger than Barton Place with many more student residents.
-All were much nearer the university with the exception of Crossmead, a male hall of residence on the other side of Exeter.
+They were, though, all bigger than Barton Place with many more student residents, and they were much nearer the university.
+The exception was Crossmead, a male hall of residence on the other side of Exeter.

 The lack of somewhere reliable where I could work quietly was a big problem for me.
-Clearly the university appreciated the difficulties, which was why the new halls had been commissioned, but that was no help to me at the time.
+Clearly the university appreciated the difficulties, which was why the new halls had been commissioned with single study bedrooms, but that was no help to me at the time.
 I was told I could use the library on the campus, but in view of the distance, that was hardly somewhere to pop into of an evening.
 I have frequently wished that I had arrived a couple of years later and been able to have my own study bedroom.
-This remains true even though I have struck up life-long friendships with my hall room-mates of that time.
+This remains true even though I have struck up life-long friendships with my hall room mates of that time.

 Shortly after I graduated, ie after the new purpose-built halls were in operation, Barton Place closed as a hall of residence and became a postgraduate centre.
-The last time I was there, it was an old people's home.
+The last time I was in Exeter, it was a care home for older people.

 Devon has a relatively mild climate, but in the winter it did get cold.
 There was no central heating in the bedrooms, only gas fires, and there was a firm rule that no gas fire was to be turned on until the afternoon.
 The argument was that we should all be out at lectures in the mornings, but clearly economy came into it - and there were no lectures at the weekends.
 So every winter morning we got up, washed and dressed in the cold.
 I wonder now why there weren't major rebellions over it, but I suppose we were children of the war years, who accepted discomfort.